mwojtyczka/terraform-tutorial/README.md

 A great step by step tutorial is published here: https://learn.hashicorp.com/terraform/getting-started/install.html

 This sample terraform project is meant to show a complete setup for multi-environment and multi-app deployment.
 It is generic enough to be used as a starting point in real projects.
+The project deploys a few resources (ec2 and s3).

 ## 1. Go to the app you want to deploy